Capitoline Museums: Location and palaces

 The Capitoline Museums are located on the Capitoline Hill, one of the seven hills of Rome, adjacent to the nearby Piazza Venezia, the Victor Emmanuel II Monument, the Imperial fora, in the heart of the city.
-The Piazza del Campidoglio which houses the museum is a monumental square located on the top of the Capitoline Hill in Rome, it stands on the Asylum - the depression located between the Arx and the Capitolium, the two summits of the Capitoline Hill - and below it is the Tabularium, visible from the Roman Forum.
+The Piazza del Campidoglio which houses the museum is a monumental square located on the top of the Capitoline Hill in Rome, it stands on the Asylum – the depression located between the Arx and the Capitolium, the two summits of the Capitoline Hill – and below it is the Tabularium, visible from the Roman Forum.

 Important works were carried out during the pontificate of Nicholas V, but the square took on its current appearance in the 16th century, when Paul III commissioned Michelangelo Buonarroti to completely remodel it on the occasion of the visit to Rome of Emperor Charles V. The project included the renovation of the facades of the Palazzo Senatorio, built a few years earlier on the ruins of the Tabularium, and of the Palazzo dei Conservatori, the construction of the Palazzo Nuovo and the addition of several sculptures and statues, including that of Marcus Aurelius, placed in the center of the square, and those depicting the Tiber and the Nile.

-Despite initial abandonment in the early Middle Ages, the Tabularium had already been chosen as the seat of the Municipality of Rome in 1144, making it the est town hall in the world.
+Despite initial abandonment in the early Middle Ages, the Tabularium had already been chosen as the seat of the Municipality of Rome in 1144, making it the oldest town hall in the world.

 The three main Renaissance buildings of the Capitoline Museums are: